 Dr. Michiko Nohara-LeClair

 Dr. Nohara-LeClair is an experimental psychologist who previously specialized in psycholinguistic research.
 She received her BSc degree in Psychology and Anthropology from the University of Toronto, her MASc degree from the University of Waterloo, and her PhD from the University of Connecticut.
 Dr. Nohara-LeClair also completed postdoctoral fellowships at Concordia University in Montreal and the University of Kansas.
 Dr. Nohara-LeClair's courses include Basic Research Methods, Advanced Research Methods, Cognitive Psychology, and Senior Thesis.
-She currently supervises the Lindenwood Participant Pool and the Student Worker Program for psychology.
+She currently supervises the Lindenwood Participant Pool and the Student Worker Program for psychology and is co-sponsor for the Psychology Interest Club.
+Dr. Nohara-LeClair was the recipient of the 2008-2009 President's Scholar-Teacher Award, the 2018-2019 LSGA Teacher of the Year Award, and a 2019-2020 Q2 Award.

 Dr. Christopher Scribner